custom-components/ble_monitor/faq.md

 The number of messages that are received by Home Assistant can be less or even zero.
 Parameters that affect the reception of messages are:
 - The distance between the sensor and the Bluetooth device on your Home Assistant device.

-Try to keep the distance as limited as possible
+Try to keep the distance as limited as possible.

 - Interference with other electrical devices.